Online classes are offered throughout session by SCU Librarians.

 Most databases include a time-saving option to save or export references directly to EndNote.
 When you select this option, the database automatically direct the references to the appropriate fields in your EndNote library.
+NB.
+You will still need to check the reference fields (in edit mode) as EndNote will not automatically correct errors in referencing style.

 Basic steps to import references: